oracle-livelabs/apex/apex-professional-hol6/customizing-interactive-report_enduser.md

     ![](images/save-report1.png " ")

 16. A drop-down list automatically appears with the report you just created being selected.
 You can view the default primary report.
-You want to reset the **Primary Report** back to the default settings and remove any customizations that you have made so far.
+You want to reset the **Primary Report** back to the default settings and remove any customizations you have made.

-    a) Select **Primary Report** from the Reports drop down list.
+    a) Select **Primary Report** from the Reports drop-down list.
 The primary report is now displayed.
-You can make any changes to this report and it will not be reflected in the 'My Private Report' private report you just created.
+You can make any changes to this report, which will not be reflected in the 'My Private Report' private report you just created.

     ![](images/nav-primary-report.png " ")

-    b) To restore the primary report back to its default settings, Select **Actions** > **Report** > **Reset**.
+    b) select **Actions** > **Report** > **Reset**to restore the primary report to its default settings.

     ![](images/reset-report.png " ")